LAPD investigates officer's actions in Costco shooting

 Authorities remained tight-lipped Sunday, not responding to requests for comment about what provoked the Friday night confrontation and whether anyone but the officer was armed.
 Two others were critically injured in the shooting in Corona, which is about 40 miles (64 kilometers) east of Los Angeles.

-Los Angeles Police Commission President Steve Soboroff said Sunday it is Chief Michel Moore's decision whether to put the officer on leave, but it remained unclear if that happened.
-The officer's identity has not been released.

-The officer opened fire after Kenneth French, 32, of Riverside, "assaulted" him "without provocation" as he held his young child, Corona police said Saturday.
+The officer opened fire after Kenneth French, 32, of Riverside, "assaulted" him "without provocation" as the officer held his young child, Corona police said Saturday.

 Bullets struck French and two of his family members, according to police.
 The officer was the only person who fired shots in the store, police said.